congca0/congca0.github.io/teaching.md

 ---

-I have taught courses in public health economics and statistical modeling, with additional experience mentoring students in causal inference, machine learning, and biomedical data science.
+I have taught courses in public health, economics and AI, with additional experience mentoring students in causal inference, deep learning, and biomedical data science.

 ## Teaching